Hepsetus odoe: Biology

-The species prefers quiet and deep water, and may only live about five years.
+Hepsetus odoe prefers quiet and deep water, and may only live about five years.
 Spawning normally begins in August and continues until January.
 Although in some locations there is an extended spawning season which lasts until May.
 The eggs are laid in a bubble nest, which they then guard until the young have attached themselves to the bottom of the nest, at which stage the adults abandon the nest and their young.
 The nest breaks up about four days afterwards and the juveniles disperse to live in well-vegetated marginal habitats.